- The Vivaldi update error can be caused by temporary files, broken files, or other PC settings.

 - Delete any files found by the search.

-Sometimes leftover files can cause Vivaldi update failed error to occur.
+Sometimes leftover files can cause Vivaldi update failed errors to occur.
 To fix it, follow the above steps.

 3. Wipe temporary folders from Windows